10 Effective Steps to Prevent Hong Kong Apartment Break-Ins

 6. Keep Doors and Windows Locked

 There are many occasions when break-ins occur, even when residents are inside.
 Some people do not lock their doors or windows when they are home.
-Burglars can always break in while you are asleep in your room and rob everything outside.
+Burglars can always break in while asleep in your room and steal everything.

-It is vital to lock windows and doors, to prevent the chance of Hong Kong apartment break-in at night.
-The only time doors should be open is when leaving or entering the apartment to be as secure as possible.
+It is vital to lock windows and doors to prevent the chance of a Hong Kong apartment break-in at night.
+To be as secure as possible, doors should only be opened when leaving or entering the apartment.

 7. Store Valuables Safely

 No matter how safe you think your home or neighbourhood is, valuables should be stored safely and secretly.
-In case of the slight chance there is a break-in, you do not want to make it easy for the criminal.
+If there is a slight chance of a break-in, you do not want to make it easy for the criminal.
 Assets like jewellery should be stored in password-protected safes.

 Additionally, consider bolting safes to a wall or heavy furniture.
-This prevents the criminal from just stealing the safe and breaking it on their own time.
-Ideally, no valuables should be left outside, but this is almost impossible with TVs, laptops and valuable art.
+This prevents the criminal from just stealing the safe and breaking it on their own.
+Ideally, no valuables should be left outside, but this is almost impossible with TVs, laptops, and valuable art.

 8. Don’t Share Security Details

-On the other hand, providing building codes to delivery drivers may make your life easy, but it could easily be misused.
-Delivery drivers may use the code late at night and find a way to break in.
+On the other hand, while providing building codes to delivery drivers may make your life easier, it could also be misused.
+Delivery drivers may use the code late at night to find a way to break in.

-In addition, these security details can include front door codes, the type of security system or hidden keys.
+These security details can also include front door codes, the type of security system, or hidden keys.

 9. Be Mindful of Your Social Media Posts